cuulee/contextablejs/README.md

 # contextable.js

-> Simple unopinionated and minimalist framework for creating context objects supporting dynamic ORM, object schemas, type casting, validation and error handling.
+> Simple, unopinionated and minimalist framework for creating context objects with support for unopinionated ORM, object schemas, type casting, validation and error handling.

 This is an open source package.
 The source code is available on [GitHub](https://github.com/xpepermint/contextablejs) where you can also find our [issue tracker](https://github.com/xpepermint/contextablejs/issues).